-2) Evaluations on LOC C: Experiments are further conducted to evaluate the performance of indoor multiple events detection in a LOS transmission scenario by putting the receiver on LOC C. In Fig. 13, we show the strengths of the TR spatial-temporal resonances between different indoor events.
-When the receiver and the transmitter transmit in a LOS setting, the CSI is LOS-dominant such that the energy of the multipath profile is concentrated only on a few taps.
+2) Evaluations on LOC C: Experiments are further conducted to evaluate the performance of indoor multiple events detection in an LOS transmission scenario by putting the RX on LOC C. In Fig. 13, we show the strengths of the TR spatial-temporal resonances between different indoor events.
+When the RX and the TX transmit in an LOS setting, the CSI is LOS-dominant such that the energy of the multipath profile is concentrated only on a few taps.
 It makes the coverage of TRIEDS shrink and degrades the performance of TRIEDS, especially when the indoor events happen far from the TX-RX link as shown in Fig. 13.